IntersectMBO/cardano-db-sync/doc/configuration.md

 | `"disable"`| Disables fetching pool offchain metadata. |

-### Add Jsonb To Schema
+### Remove Jsonb From Schema

-`add_jsonb_to_schema`
+`remove_jsonb_from_schema`

+To improve inserting performance you can remove Jsonb data types in the schema.
+They can be reintroduced by using `disable` or by simply not using all together.
-Jsonb data types were removed from the schema to improve inserting performance, but if required, they can be reintroduced by enabling this config. cardano-db-sync` will throw an error if `add_jsonb_to_schema` was previously set to `enable` and then either removed from the configuration file or set to `disabled`.
+A warning will logw if `remove_jsonb_from_schema` was previously set to `enable` and then either removed from the configuration file or set to `disabled`.

 * Type: `string`